JamyJones/jjdgdjf/msg.md

-Hey hoe can i set background to colourless in mupdf
+Hey hoe can i set background to colourless in mupdf c++